spryker/spryker-docs/docs/pbc/all/back-office/202307.0/install-and-upgrade/install-the-back-office-number-formatting.md

 {% info_block warningBox "Verification" %}

-Ensure that the following modules have been installed:
+Make sure the following modules have been installed:

 | MODULE     | EXPECTED DIRECTORY         |
 |------------|----------------------------|